Integrating genomics into the U.S. Endangered Species Act

-I am working with a group of colleagues to test the increasing number of statistical methods for detecting loci potentially under selection.
+I am working with a group of colleagues to test the increasing number of statistical methods for detecting markers under selection.
 Our focus is on their effectiveness in non-model species in a landscape genomic context.

-We have a recently accepted article in Molecular Ecology testing multivariate and machine learning genotype-environment association (GEA) methods.
-Some of these methods are more effective at detecting important adaptive processes, such as selection on standing genetic variation, that result in weak, multilocus signatures.
+Our most recent article tests multivariate and machine learning GEA methods.
+Some of these are more effective at detecting important adaptive processes, such as selection on standing genetic variation, that result in weak, multilocus signatures.

-We have an earlier publication that investigates the role of landscape heterogeneity in generating patterns of local adaptation, and tests a suite of multivariate GEA methods.
+We have an earlier publication that investigates the role of landscape heterogeneity in generating patterns of local adaptation, and tests a suite of multivariate GEAs.

-Our first paper combined spatial analyses with GEA methods, providing a powerful approach for identifying loci potentially under selection and explaining spatially complex interactions between species and their environment.
+Our first paper combined spatial analyses with GEA, providing a powerful approach for identifying candidate loci and explaining spatially complex interactions between species and their environment.

-Projecting climate change impacts using ensemble species distribution modeling and statistical phylogeography
+Projecting climate change impacts using ensemble species distribution models and statistical phylogeography

 Integrating molecular approaches with spatial analyses has great potential to improve conservation decision-making.
 Molecular tools can support and improve current methods for understanding the vulnerability of species to climate change and provide additional data upon which to base conservation decisions, such as prioritizing the conservation of areas of high genetic diversity to build evolutionary resiliency within populations.

-This research was part of my Master's degree thesis at the Huxley College of the Environment, Western Washington University, Bellingham, WA.
-I worked in collaboration with my advisor, Andy Bunn, and committee member Eric DeChaine, who conducted phylogeographic analyses.
+This research was part of my Master's degree thesis at the College of the Environment at Western Washington University.